MochiButter/musconv/README.md

                        ex. "%(artist) - %(title) [%(fn)].%(ext)"  --supported        Shows the list of supported file formats.

 Rendering options:
+  --encoder s        Sets the encoder to s, options "opus" or "flac" are valid.
   --samplerate n     Set samplerate to n.
   --repeat-count n   Repeat the song n times after playing once.
   --channels n       Sets the channel to n, options 1, 2, or 4.